obzehn/cscs_alps_daint/README.md

 ```
 salloc --nodes=1 -t 00:30:00 --partition=debug
 ```
-The `--partition=debig` gives us a maximum of half an hour to do things.
+The `--partition=debug` gives us a maximum of half an hour to do things.
 More than sufficient to compile.
-Now, activate the develop view
+Now, from the debug node, activate the develop view
 ```
 uenv start gromacs/2024:v1 --view=develop
 ```